-Litter is a pet hate and it is incredibly hard for me to walk away from an area which is heavily littered.
-I feel compelled to clean up, whether I have my litter picker or not, and during a stay in Puerto Pollenca, Mallorca recently, I found myself with a litter collecting obsession.
+Litter is a pet hate for many people and it is definitely one of mine.
+I find it incredibly hard to walk away from an area which is heavily littered, whether I have my litter picker or not, and during a recent stay in Puerto Pollenca, Mallorca, the War on Litter became a daily obsession.

-Every year more than 2.3 million British tourists enjoy holidaying on Mallorca and Port de Pollença is one of the Islands most desirable locations.
-It sits nestled in the north east, and is famous for its many Cala’s, the Cap de Formentor, a mountainous backdrop and the historic Pine Walk.
+Every year more than 2.3 million British tourists enjoy holidaying on the island of Mallorca (2) and Port de Pollença is one of the Islands most desirable locations for families seeking sun and relaxation, couples getting married and avid cyclists.
+It sits nestled in the north east, and is famous for its many Cala’s, the Cap de Formentor, the Serra de Tramuntana and the historic Pine Walk.

-On idyllic islands like this one, tourism comes at a cost.
-The government have supplied hundreds of bins and dozens of recycling points throughout this area and yet, litter can be found just meters away.
+On idyllic islands like this one, tourism does comes at a cost.
+The government have supplied hundreds of bins and dozens of recycling points throughout this area, yet litter can be found just meters away.

 Single use plastic can be found everywhere

-In one area I found more than 22 plastic ice cream spoons.
-With its many cafes and restaurants dotted along the coastline, another heavily littered item is sugar sachets, which are all plastic and easily blown from tables onto the beach and into the sea.
+One morning, in just over 1 hour, I collected more than 22 plastic ice cream spoons from the sand and lapping waves.
+With its many cafes and restaurants dotted along the coastline, plastic sugar sachets are blown from tables onto the beach and into the sea.

-There is a lot of familiar litter here too, that we see every day in the UK.
-Sweet wrappers, cigarette ends, polystyrene pieces, crisp wrappers and baby wipes as well as straws, water bottles and tin cans.
+The most littered items are the same globally it seems.
+Sweet wrappers, cigarette ends, polystyrene pieces, crisp wrappers and baby wipes as well as straws, plastic water bottles and drinks cans.

 Being so close to the ocean and seeing so much litter should weigh heavy on our conscience.
-We are being educated by news reports, by documentaries, by scientists and by social media about the damage ocean pollution is having on sea life, ecosystems and ocean habitats.
+We are being educated by news reports, by documentaries, by scientists and by social media about the damage ocean pollution is having on sea life, ecosystems and ocean habitats (3).